Skip to content

 This is a powerful piece of purchase protection legislation for purchases worth between £100 and £30,000, and it makes credit cards a good option for more expensive purchases.

-You won’t end up out of pocket for instance if you buy a car from a dealer which goes bust before you can take delivery.
-Even better, Section 75 return protection applies if you put just £100 of the purchase onto a credit card.
+You won’t end up out of pocket, for instance, if you buy a car from a dealer which goes bust before you can take delivery.
+Even better, Section 75 return protection applies to the full amount if you put just £100 of the purchase onto a credit card.

 If you need to invoke Section 75, get in touch with your credit card provider, who will be legally obliged to take things further.
 Our guide to credit card protection provides more information.